diego-gonher/gapsbi/README.md

 ## Baseline Experiments

-All NPE experiments use predefined HDF5 train/validation/test splits, train `FixedSplitNPE_C`, sample posteriors on held-out test data, and write per-seed diagnostics.
+All NPE experiments use predefined HDF5 train/validation/test splits, use `FixedSplitNPE_C` or the same fixed-split posterior construction, sample posteriors on held-out test data, and write per-seed diagnostics.
+The configured density estimator is `nsf` unless explicitly changed in a config.

 Common per-seed outputs: